- Home serve gives peace of mind for a small monthly fee.

 Step 2: A local, licensed and insured technician will be dispatched to your home to make the covered repair or replacement.

-Step 3: Once covered repairs are completed, just sign the repair form and we pay the technician directly for you.
+Step 3: Once covered repairs are completed, just sign the repair form and we pay the technician directly for you up to the annual benefit.

 It’s that simple!